rish-abh123/PRODIGY_WD_02/README.md

 # Stop-watch
-it is related to Prodigy Infotech
+it is related to Prodigy Infotech.